 Intended outcome Success criteria Teaching, Learning and Assessment Develop great teaching through the Trust teaching and learning framework, instructional coaching and through strategic partnerships with appropriate teaching hub schools.
-By 2024/25: Trained and ambitious staff are accessing stage appropriate career development (Including ECTs and aspiring leaders).
+By 2024/25: Further trained and ambitious staff are accessing stage appropriate career development (Including ECTs and aspiring leaders).
+All teachers to demonstrate a 'Disadvantaged First' approach.
 Teaching profile- 90%+ proficient/ exemplary.
 P8 outcomes for disadvantaged students make progress in-line/above National Other peers.
 Attainment Improved attainment amongst disadvantaged students across the curriculum at the end of KS4, with a focus on EBacc subjects.
-By 2024/25: The % of disadvantaged students achieving Basics 9-4 and 9-5 should be at least in-line with National Other.
-The EBacc average point score for disadvantaged students should be at least in-line with National Other.
-75% disadvantaged students enter the English Baccalaureate (EBacc).
-In 2021/22 this figure was 40%.
+By 2024/25: The % of disadvantaged students achieving Basics 9-4 and 9-5 should be at least in-line with national other.
+The EBacc average point score for disadvantaged students should be at least in-line with national other.
+70% disadvantaged students enter the English Baccalaureate (EBacc).
+2022-23 figures were 35%; 2023-24 is 42%.
 Progress Improved progress amongst disadvantaged students so that the gap between disadvantaged students and National Other is reduced.
-By 2024/25: P8 outcomes for disadvantaged students make progress in-line/above National Other peers.
+By 2024/25: P8 outcomes for disadvantaged students make progress in-line/above national other peers.
 Achieve in the top quartile for progress made by disadvantaged students amongst similar schools (EEF Families of Schools).
-Literacy Improved reading comprehension, oral language skills and vocabulary among disadvantaged students across KS3.
-By 2024/25: Y7 & Y8 students have a reading age that is at least inline with their chronological age.
-A Trust wide 3-16 approach to literacy is implemented.
-Curriculum reviews indicate that there is a whole school curriculum underpinned by consistent language and strategies for developing strong literacy skills.
-Attendance Improved attendance and persistent absence amongst disadvantaged students so that Attendance and Persistent Absence should be below/in-line with National other.
-By 2024/25: Overall absence rate for disadvantaged students is below/ in-line National Other.
-Persistent absence for disadvantaged students is below/in-line National Other.
+Literacy (literacy/ reading/ oracy) By 2024/25: